 Howland Disposal is available to our Massachusetts customers 24 hours a day, 7 days a week for emergency services.
 If you’re looking for non-emergency same-day service, contact us directly to see if we can help you.

 Yes.
-We also offer Title V inspections, video camera inspections, septic installations, drain cleaning, light plumbing, septic repairs, new system engineering and design, lift/pump station installation or repairs, high-pressure water jetting, pipe repairs, maintenance programs, risers and covers to grade, drain cleaning and rooter service as well.
+We also offer Title V inspections, video camera inspections, drain cleaning, light plumbing, septic repairs, lift/pump station installation or repairs, high-pressure water jetting, pipe repairs, maintenance programs, risers and covers to grade, drain cleaning and rooter service as well.

 We recommend you use the following items sparingly, to protect the integrity of your septic system: antibacterial soap, bleach products (they kill good bacteria in your tank), powdered soaps, and water softeners.
 Homes with garbage grinders need to have their systems serviced more frequently.